core-wg/oscore/draft-ietf-core-object-security.md

 * the "external\_aad" is a serialized CBOR array {{aad}} where the exact content is different in requests (external_aad_req) and repsonses (external_aad_resp).
 It contains:

-   * ver: uint, contains the CoAP version number of the unprotected CoAP message, as defined in Section 3 of {{RFC7252}}
+   * ver: uint, contains the CoAP version number, as defined in Section 3 of {{RFC7252}}

    * code: uint, contains is the CoAP Code of the unprotected CoAP message, as defined in Section 3 of {{RFC7252}}.